 The most important member of an elder care planning team is the elderly person in question!
 No decision should be made without this person’s knowledge or consent!
 And any shared decision-making should be made with a clear understanding of your loved one’s goals and wishes for the future.
 Of course, if the patient has Alzheimer’s disease or dementia, or is otherwise incapacitated, they will not be able to fully participate.
-This is why the earlier, the better, with regard to making a care plan.
+This is why the earlier, the better, with regard to making an appropriate care plan.

 Other members of the team can include any family members or close friends who need or wish to be involved.
 It is helpful to have one “point” person to coordinate discussions and facilitate communication.
-It may also be appropriate to involve an elder law attorney and/or a geriatric care manager or licensed social worker.
+It may also be appropriate to involve a certified elder law attorney and/or a geriatric care manager or licensed social worker.

 An effective plan begins with an assessment of needs.
 The AARP has an excellent elder care planning guide including a chart for assessing needs in the following areas:

-Home Maintenance and Living Situation
+Home Maintenance and Daily Living Situation

 - Paying rent/mortgage

 - Ongoing maintenance